emoacht/Monitorian/README.md

 ![Screenshot](Images/Screenshot_keys_en.png)

+All hot keys for brightness can be switched to contrast by `To contrast` hot key.
+It can be switched back to brightness by `To brightness` hot key.

 ### Command-line options

-You can use command-line options to get/set the brightness.
+You can use command-line options to get/set the brightness or contrast.

 | Actions                                | Options                                |
 |----------------------------------------|----------------------------------------|